freebsd/pkg/external/curl/docs/URL-SYNTAX.md

 FTP servers typically put the user in its "home directory" after login, which then differs between users.
-To explicitly specify the root directory of an FTP server, start the path with double slash `//` or `/%2f` (2F is the hexadecimal value of the ascii code for the slash).
+To explicitly specify the root directory of an FTP server, start the path with double slash `//` or `/%2f` (2F is the hexadecimal value of the ASCII code for the slash).

 ## FILE